Year over year, the value of Iceland’s exported goods accelerated by 23.9% from $6 billion in 2021.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Iceland has highly positive net exports in the international trade of aluminum and fish.
-In turn, these cashflows indicate Iceland’s strong competitive advantages under both product categories.
+Iceland has highly positive net exports in the international trade of fish and aluminum.
+In turn, these cashflows indicate Iceland’s strong competitive advantages under related product categories.

 Products Causing Iceland’s Worst Trade Deficits